ColinKennedy/nvim2/README_6.md

-- Add missing git branch component
+- Allow timeline.nvim to get git repo + branch name as part of the commit message
-- Change grapple-line's color
+ - The "Updated file" message should also be a file path

 https://www.reddit.com/r/neovim/comments/1dy5z0n/leapnvim_remote_operations_with_visual_feedback/